mutian/Sublime-CSS-Format/README.md

-CSS Formatting for Sublime Text 2
+CSS Formatting for Sublime Text
 ===================

 Description
 -----------

-CSS Format is a CSS formatting plugin for Sublime Text 2, you can convert CSS code to Compact、Expand format, or compress CSS.
+CSS Format is a CSS formatting plugin for Sublime Text, you can convert CSS code to Compact、Expand format, or compress CSS.
 CSS Format is just only a formatter, do not supports grammar check and auto correct feature.

 **Example:**